Sosale Garalapury Sastry

 Sosale Garalapury Sastry (November 1899 – 22 September 1955) was an Indian industrial chemist known for his work on the manufacture of sandalwood soap through the establishment of the Mysore soap factory in Bangalore.
 This earned him the nickname of Soap Sastry.
 He also served as a director of industries and commerce in Mysore State.

 Sastry was the son of an eminent Sanskrit scholar Sosale Ayya Sastry and was educated at Central College, Bangalore.
 Prior to the outbreak of World War I, sandalwood was auctioned by the forest department, exported mainly to Germany where sandalwood oil was distilled.
 This source of revenue stopped during the war and distillation in Mysore was examined by the director of industries Sir Alfred Chatterton who in turn passed on the problem to the Indian Institute of Science which worked on a steam distillation process.
 Sastry was sponsored by the Maharaja of Mysore to study soap making.
-He went to England and obtained an MSc in chemistry at the University College London while also examining industrial soap making and then visited the United States of America.
+He went to England and obtained an MSc in chemistry at the University College London while also examining industrial soap making and then visited the United States.
 On his return, the Mysore Soap Factory was founded in 1916 and commercial production began in 1918.
 The oval design of the soap along with the Sharabha, a mythical elephant-headed lion logo was designed by him.
 This was scaled up to an industrial scale in 1916 at Bangalore and nearly 6000 pounds of oil were produced per month.
 The oil was sold mainly for use in perfumery and pharmacopoeia.
 The soap factory was constructed in 1917 with equipment made by George Scott & Sons.
-The factory was successful from very early on and was producing 356 tons of soap in 1935–36.
+The factory achieved early success and was producing 356 tons of soap in 1935–36.